CommunityToolkit/WindowsCommunityToolkit/docs/controls/SlidableListItem.md

 > NOTE: The SlidableListItem is deprecated and will be removed in a future major release.
 Please use the [SwipeControl](https://docs.microsoft.com/en-us/windows/uwp/controls-and-patterns/swipe) available in the Fall Creators Update.
 Read the [Moving to SwipeControl](#swipe) section for more info.

-The **SlideableListItem Control** is a UI control that enables actions to be triggered by sliding the content left or right.
+The **SlidableListItem Control** is a UI control that enables actions to be triggered by sliding the content left or right.
 This effect can be forced to ignore the mouse if only touch screen interaction is desired.

 This control can be used as a ListView Data Template root to create effects similar to those common in mobile email apps like Outlook.